chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/track_daily_apollo_rewards.md

 ```

 For every Apollo node you want to track type a 0 and press enter.
-This is the buffer file that hold one value per line.
-It needs to be edited only the first time to contain number of lines according to number of nodes to track.
+This is the buffer file that holds one value per line.
+It needs to be edited only the first time to contain the number of lines according to the number of nodes to track.

-Exit nano and save the file with "control+X" confirming changes with "y".
+Exit nano and save the file with "control+x" confirming changes with "y".

 You can test the script now by running:
 ```
 python3 get_rewards_apollo.py
 ```

-It should return each Nodeaddress and it's status ONLINE.
+It should return the Nodeaddress and it's status ONLINE.
 When there is no error shown, you can setup a cron job to automatically run the script once a day.
 Type: